 Convenience and accuracy are the two most important elements in choosing the best way to record and calculate mileage for work.
 No one enjoys the tedious process of manually entering dates, locations, and purposes of trips and then having to figure out the amount of mileage.
 Using Google Maps to manually derive trip data takes time that most people would rather spend on mission-oriented tasks.

 The accuracy of reported mileage is also very important.
 However, a time-consuming logging process can work against accuracy.
 When employees have to fill out Excel spreadsheets or enter trip data manually in an expense system, it can be easier for drivers and approving managers to cut corners.

-4 benefits of real-time mileage tracking apps like mLog
+4 benefits of mileage tracking apps like mLog

 The current crop of mileage apps eliminate most of the time spent tracking, logging, calculating, reporting, and approving employee business mileage.
 For example, our mileage tracking app, mLog, allows a driver to automate mileage tracking, edit trips as needed, and submit mileage for approval with just a few taps and swipes on a phone or tablet.
 All this happens in real-time, the most IRS-compliant way to record business mileage.